AshwinVishwanath/C.A.S.P.E.R-Flight-Software/README.md

 - **Data Visualization:** Add support for real-time visualization of the position and orientation.

 ---

-## License
-This project is open-source and licensed under the MIT License.

----

 ## Contributions
 Contributions are welcome!
 To contribute, please fork the repo, make your changes, and submit a pull request.
 Feel free to open issues for bug reports or feature requests.

 ---

 ## Contact
-For any inquiries, reach out to the project maintainer or open an issue in the repository.
+For any inquiries, contact avishwanath1@sheffield.ac.uk or open an issue in the repository.